Education and Lifestyle

 For a complete list of performances, go to uca.colostate.edu.

 The USA Today Collegiate Readership Program provides free daily newspapers to the campus community, thanks to a partnership between C2C and ASCSU.
-New this year, the Fort Collins Coloradoan will be added to selected locations, along with the existing USA Today, Denver Post, and NY Times offerings.
+We offer USA Today, Denver Post, and NY Times print editions Monday through Friday.
 Papers are available in many locations on main, South and Foothills campuses.